-Fifth generation grape growers Lori and Steve Felten are often asked why they gave their winery in Lodi, California the unusual name of Klinker Brick.
+Fifth generation grape growers Steve and Lori Felten are often asked why they gave their winery the unusual name of Klinker Brick.
 Heavier than regular bricks, klinker bricks are found in many historical Craftsman-style buildings in the Lodi area, including Steve and Lori’s home.
 Their deep, rich color and massive density remind the Feltens of the qualities found in their Old Vine Zinfandel.

 The Feltens’ vineyards are primarily Old Vine Zin, managed in 15 individual vineyard blocks of vines ranging from 40 to 117 years old.
 They also grow Syrah.
 They didn’t start making wine until 1995, when they lost their growing contracts with Gallo and needed to do something with their grapes.
 They officially became Klinker Brick Winery in 2000, with their first vintage Old Vine Zinfandel.
 By 2003, their portfolio had grown to three wines—two Old Vine Zins and a Syrah.